Gionta scores in 1,000th game, Sabres beat Panthers 4-2

 BUFFALO, N.Y.
-(AP) -- Sabres captain Brian Gionta scored while playing his 1,000th career game and Buffalo beat the Florida Panthers 4-2 on Monday night.
+(AP) -- Sabres captain Brian Gionta was presented with a silver-plated stick before the opening faceoff of his 1,000th career game on Monday night.

-Ryan O'Reilly, Zach Bogosian and Marcus Foligno also scored for the Sabres, who led 3-0 after Gionta's goal 1:25 into the second period.
-The goal drew a large cheer from the crowd after the 15-year NHL veteran was honored during a pregame ceremony.
+Afterward, Gionta received a puck to go with it: The game-winner, in fact.

+The 15-year NHL veteran celebrated his milestone evening by scoring what stood as the decisive goal in a 4-2 win over the Florida Panthers.

 Gionta received a pass to the left of the net, then cut across the crease, drawing goalie James Reimer out of position.
 After Gionta's first attempt was denied by Reilly Smith, he flipped a bad-angle shot toward the net that deflected in off the hands of defenseman Jason Demers.

+Foligno, Ryan O'Reilly and Zach Bogosian also scored for the Sabres.
 Robin Lehner stopped 30 shots, including punching his glove hand out to get a piece of Smith's backhander on a penalty shot 5:23 into the third period.

 Buffalo improved to 4-1 in its past five and earned its 76th point to move one back of the 13th-place Panthers in the Eastern Conference standings.

 Jonathan Huberdeau had a goal and an assist and Jonathan Marchessault scored his team-leading 29th goal and sixth in three games.
 The Panthers lost for the first time in three games but dropped to 4-11-1 in their past 16.